nidhijaju/draft-zstd-window-size/draft-jaju-httpbis-zstd-window-size.md

 than 8 MB.
 However, it imposes no requirements.

-This document updates {{RFC8878}} to enforce Window_Size limits on the encoder and decoder for the "zstd" Content Coding.
+This document updates {{RFC8878}} to enforce Window_Size limits on the encoder and decoder for the "zstd" content coding.

 # Conventions and Definitions